Pylons/pyramid/docs/narr/sessions.rst

 ----------------------

-Once a session factory has been configured for your application, you can access session objects provided by the session factory by asking for the ``session`` attribute of any :term:`request` object.
+Once a session factory has been configured for your application, you can access session objects provided by the session factory via the ``session`` attribute of any :term:`request` object.
 For
 example:

 .. code-block:: python